 the Katha Quinn Award will be presented to Greg Shaheen, former vice president

-the man who ran the NCAA Tournament.
+he was the man who ran the NCAA Tournament.
 And he ran it very well.
-Unfortunately he
+Unfortunately

-sports information director for Gonzaga University, has been named
+director and sports information director for Gonzaga University, has been

 for outstanding service to the media.

-relations during Gonzaga's current run of 12 straight NCAA men's
+media relations during Gonzaga's current run of 12 straight NCAA men's basketball

-the best early season tournaments, the gamut of college teams
+become one of the best early season tournaments, the gamut of college teams

-from the top of the polls to Division III matchups during the regular season, the
+from the top of the polls to Division III matchups during the regular season,

 2009: John Paquette, Big East